neeraj9/SignalBlocks/readme.md

-    nbuffer (convert serial data to a buffer of length N where N is within a given set and repeats over and over) - TODO serialize (convert buffer to serial data, or send one-by-one to the connected peer) downsample (filter data to down-sample input stream of data) upsample (filter data to up-sample the input stream and insert 0's) - TODO
+    nbuffer (convert serial data to a buffer of length N where N is within a given set and repeats over and over) - TODO serialize (convert buffer to serial data, or send one-by-one to the connected peer) downsample (filter data to down-sample input stream of data) upsample (filter data to up-sample the input stream and insert 0s) - TODO

+## TODO

+* Make mutex optional, which will speedup single-threaded operations.
+  How about having a ifdef like DISABLE_MUTEX or something?
+* Enable Port vector operations
+* Think about removing the generic list operation (i.e. std::list) in favour of vector
+* Include a bulk of Gnu Scientific Library vector operations
+* Enable Port matrix operations
+* Include matrix operations provided by GSL
+* Test all socket operations tcp, udp, udplite and sctp
+* Enhance bulk of functionality with unit tests

+## Thanks

+I have a lot of strategies to make this library even more useful to students/researchers, while this is one humble attempt to go one step closer towards the final goal.

+Please write comments / send me an email since a lot needs to be achieved and this is just the beginning.